ca-la/react-focused-key-handler/README.md

               triggers={[{ key : "KeyG" }]}
               handler={scrollToTopofPage()}
             />
-            //We can add/nest as many more keys we want forming an ifinite amount of melodies
+            //We can add/nest as many more keys we want forming an infinite amount of melodies
             <KeyHandler.....>
               <KeyHandler...../>
               .